J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 aromatic annual to 9 -18".
 Mediterranean.
 A popular herb, much used in

-stews, with beans and peas, sausages, meats & poultry.
+stews, with beans and peas, sausages, meats and poultry.

 SOLANACEAE.
 'BUTTERFLY FLOWER'.
 Showy Chilean annuals and biennials valued